 - Submit your website to online directories.
 If your service or product is tied to your location, submit your site to local directories and Google Maps.

-- Connect with influencers and bloggers that work in the same or closely related industry and ask them to review you (with a backlink to your site).
+- Connect with influencers and bloggers who work in the same or closely related industry and ask them to review you (with a backlink to your site).

 - If you’re an expert in your field (you are, aren’t you?), offer popular related blogs to write guest posts and add a link to your site in your bio.